 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.
+We were told although the service did not provide services for children they were aware of families who brought children to appointments and were confident in raising safeguarding concerns.

 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
 The practice followed relevant safety laws when using needles and other sharp dental items.
-The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.